Swimming Holes in Washington

 Frequently Asked Questions

-How many swimming holes are in WA?
+How many swimming holes are in Washington?

-Our directory lists 25 natural swimming destinations in WA, spanning 4 water types: Rivers (7), Creeks (5), Lakes (3), River/Falls (1).
+Our directory lists 25 natural swimming destinations in Washington, spanning 4 water types: Rivers (7), Creeks (5), Lakes (3), River/Falls (1).
 Of these, 13 (52%) are free to access and 12 require an entry fee or parking pass.

-WA's 25 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
+Washington's 25 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Banks Lake, Varies -see below, Cowlitz River, Puget Sound, Douglas Creek (perennial).

-Which swimming holes in WA are free?
+Which swimming holes in Washington are free?

-13 of the 25 swimming holes in WA (52%) are listed as free to access.
+13 of the 25 swimming holes in Washington (52%) are listed as free to access.
 The remaining 12 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across WA's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Washington's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-23 officially managed sites in WA typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+23 officially managed sites in Washington typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in WA do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Washington do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 12 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.